EPFL-LAPD/SwissVAMyKnife.jl/README.md

 ```

 # Examples
-You can also run the [examples](https://github.com/EPFL-LAPD/SwissVAMyKnife.jl/tree/main/examples) locally.
+You can run the [examples](https://github.com/EPFL-LAPD/SwissVAMyKnife.jl/tree/main/examples) locally.
 Download this repository and then do the following in your REPL:
 ```julia
 julia> cd("examples/")